diantyapitaloka/Sentiment-Analysis/README.md

 Neutral Labels refer to categories or classifications used in a dataset, survey, or labeling task that do not express either a positive or negative stance.
 They are meant to represent a neutral, objective, or indifferent tone.

 In sentiment analysis, for example, a statement like “The meeting starts at 9 AM” is neutral because it simply provides information without emotional tone.
 In surveys or customer feedback systems, neutral labels capture responses where the participant feels indifferent or undecided.
 Similarly, in classification tasks like hate-speech detection, a neutral label might categorize text that contains no harmful or targeted language.

+Neutral labels are essential because they help improve the accuracy and reliability of models by ensuring that not all data is forced into polarized categories.
+They reduce bias in automated predictions and allow a more nuanced understanding of real-world human communication, where many expressions fall between clearly positive and negative.

 <img width="388" alt="image" src="https://github.com/user-attachments/assets/e16d600f-123d-43e3-b555-5186f8de39d7" />